coop-a-loop/mikes-powershell-script-portfolio/README.md

 ### 🔹 M365 Group Export (Including Empty Groups)
 **File:** `m365 group export include groups with no members.ps1`
 **Description:**
-Exports Microsoft 365 group data to CSV, including:
-- Groups with no members
+Export all Microsoft 365, security, and distribution group memberships—including empty groups—to a CSV for auditing and reporting:
-- Includes unified groups, security groups (non mail-enabled), and security & distribution groups (mail-enabled)
+- Retrieves all Microsoft 365, security, and distribution groups
-- Useful for auditing and reporting purposes
+- Detects if Unified groups are Teams-connected
+- Expands member info: name, email, UPN, ID, and type
+- Includes groups with no members (No Members)
+- Exports all data to Office365GroupMembers.csv

 ---